IDMNYU/audiolab/docs/synths.md

 15. Knob to set the base frequency of the filter

 *Notes:*
-- the VCFQ can [self-oscillate](https://en.wikipedia.org/wiki/Self-oscillation) by patching the band-pass output (*1*) into the input (*5*).
+- The VCFQ can [self-oscillate](https://en.wikipedia.org/wiki/Self-oscillation) by patching the band-pass output (*1*) into the input (*5*).
 As you increase the Q, the band-pass output will approach a sine wave.
 The various outputs of the filter will be 90 degrees out of phase with one another.
-- the pulse input *7* can be used to generate filtered percussion straight from a clock source.
+- The pulse input *7* can be used to generate filtered percussion straight from a clock source.
-- the LOW (extended range) mode of the filter allows you to modify control voltage to get filter-like characterists, e.g. ringing cause by high resonance in the filter.
+- The LOW (extended range) mode of the filter allows you to modify control voltage to get filter-like characterists, e.g. ringing cause by high resonance in the filter.
-- the Serge fans site has an explanation of [how to use two VCFQs](http://www.serge-fans.com/wiz_filt.htm) in series as a Moog-style 4-pole filter.
+- The Serge-Fans site has an explanation of [how to use two VCFQs](http://www.serge-fans.com/wiz_filt.htm) in series as a Moog-style 4-pole filter.

 #### Stereo Mixer

 The **Stereo Mixer** is Random\*Source's take on Tcherepnin's **Dual Channel Stereo Mixer (DCSM)** developed in the early 1980s.
-First and foremost, the module has 1/4" TRS jacks to output to non-Serge audio equipment - in the IDM analog studio it's wired to inputs 1 and 2 on the Behringer mixer.
+First and foremost, the module has 1/4" TRS jacks to output to non-Serge audio equipment.
 The module allows for voltage-controlled panning of its two inputs into a stereo output; it also allows for voltage control of the two input channel gains, allowing it to be used as a **Dual VCA**.

 <img src = "./img/serge824_1_8.png" width="20%" title="Stereo Mixer" alt="Stereo Mixer">